hyperrhiz/manifest-data/readme.md

 --------------------------------------------------------------------------------------------------------------
 ## tcpflow ##

 This project relies upon the [tcpflow](http://manpages.ubuntu.com/manpages/hardy/man1/tcpflow.1.html) networking utility to collect networking data locally on your machine.
 When running, tcpflow will collect the content and metadata associated with all networking calls your computer makes.
+TCPFLOW was created by [Jeremy Elson](http://www.circlemud.org/~jelson/software/tcpflow) and is maintained by [Simson Garfinkel](https://github.com/simsong/tcpflow).
+TCPFLOW is released under the GNU General Public License Version 3.

 ## Privacy ##
 The information this program collects is potentially sensitive.
 Networking connections that utilize SSL will be stored in an encrypted state, but will reveal other metadata such as IP addresses, mime-type, timestamp, and filesize.